Crochet Christmas Stocking Pattern

 SKILL LEVEL: MEDIUM but definitely not hard

-Worsted weight size 4 Yarn – 4 skeins each in 4 different colors
+- Worsted weight size 4 yarn – 4 skeins each in 4 different colors – approx. 80 yards in white, 40 yards in each of the 3 colors.

 Special Stitch: Modified XSt – X Stitch – Worked over two stitches crossing the second stitch in front of the first stitch and encasing the first stitch within it – think of it as the second stitch hugging the first stitch!
 Skip next st, dc in next stitch, working around stitch just made, work dc in skipped stitch.